Pros: Finely appointed cabin; long list of amenities; excellent seating; availability of a clean-diesel engine; aggressive exterior styling

 On the advanced lighting front, the ML350 can be armed with bi-xenon headlights and cornering illuminating lamps to see the roadway before a turn is fully completed.

 Performance & Fuel Economy

 The standard ML350 gets its power from a 3.5-liter V6 producing 302 horsepower and 273 lb-ft of torque.
-It uses a 7-speed automatic transmission and yields fuel economy of 17 mpg city/22 mpg highway.
+It utilizes a seven-speed automatic transmission and yields fuel economy of 17 mpg city/22 mpg highway.

 The ML350 Bluetec clean diesel variant has a smaller carbon footprint than the standard ML350.
 It is powered by a 3.0-liter turbo-diesel V6 that makes 240 hp and an axle-grinding 455 lb-ft of torque.
-Fuel economy is 20/25 mpg, certainly respectable numbers for a vehicle of the ML's size.
+Fuel economy is 20/25 mpg.

 In addition to its solid construction, the M-Class protects occupants with front, side, head curtain and driver’s knee airbags.
 The front seats have active head restraints to minimize the potential of whiplash in a crash.